alpha-egg/Notes/托福/口语/Task 3.md

 When we speak with other people face to face the nonverbal signals we give often communicate as much as, or more than the words we utter.

+In this set of materials, the reading passage introduces verbal and nonverbal communication, which